 Step 1: Color the wood

 Stain the wood tray with the color of your choice.
 I like to stain the top and bottom to make the finished project more finished.
-Allow drying completely.
+Allow to dry completely.

 Step 2: Seal the wood